 Data for a sample of 7,072 individuals from a variety of industries and sectors demonstrated the following characteristics.
 The distribution curves for the two underlying scales are displayed in Figure 2.6 below.

-(Calm:Emotional and Daring:Measured) (n = 7072)
+Figure 2.6.
+The distribution curves of the raw scores for the two bi-polar scales (Calm:Emotional and Daring:Measured) (n = 7072)